-This course covers three of the most important areas of criminal justice study and skill development - ethics, communication and reporting.
-Ethics - Through practical exercises using ethical dilemma case studies, students will learn why ethics and having a strong moral compass are essential for the criminal justice professional.
+This course covers three of the most important areas of criminal justice study and skill development: ethics, communication, and reporting.
+Ethics: Through practical exercises using ethical dilemma case studies, students will learn why ethics are essential for the criminal justice professional.
 Students will develop skills to help them navigate ethical dilemmas and avoid common pitfalls.
-Communication - Ninety-five percent of the work of a criminal justice officer involves effective communication in one form or another.
-Effective communication can instill confidence, defuse situations, articulate the facts of a criminal investigation and convey compassion.
-Through practical application, students will practice and apply the written and oral communication skills necessary for a criminal justice officer.
-Reporting -This course will cover report writing techniques for all aspects of criminal justice including law enforcement, corrections, parole and probation, forensic/scientific reports and many others.
-This course will have practical application of writing, reviewing and defending reports as it pertains to review by a supervisor, prosecuting attorney and defense attorney in a courtroom setting.
-(Alt. years)
+Communication: Ninety-five percent of the work of a criminal justice officer involves effective communication.
+Effective communication can instill confidence, defuse situations, articulate the facts of a criminal investigation, and convey compassion.
+In this course, students will practice and apply the written and oral communication skills necessary for a criminal justice officer.
+Reporting: This course will cover report writing techniques for all aspects of criminal justice including law enforcement, corrections, parole and probation, forensic/scientific reports, and many others.
+This course will have practical application of writing, reviewing, and defending reports as it pertains to review by a supervisor, prosecuting attorney, and defense attorney in a courtroom setting.
+(Alt.)